Kerem-Haeger/tetris/README.md

 - `random`: Used for selecting random Tetromino shapes and colors.
 - `time`: Used to control game speed and frame timing.
 - `os`: Used to detect the platform (Heroku vs. local) and adjust rendering accordingly.
+- `copy` — to create deep copies of the board for safe rendering without mutating the game state.
+- `sys` — to cleanly exit the program when the user chooses to quit.

 #### Third-Party Libraries